uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

 Specific challenges with the TARIC-3 data model include:

-1. **Mapping customs rules to the data model is not trivial.**  Depending on measure type and other particularities, a customs rule may need to use one set of fact-type dimensions and not others.
+1. **Mapping customs rules to the data model is not trivial.**  Depending on measure type and other particularities, a customs rule may need to use one set of facts but not any of the others.
 For example, it may need components but not conditions or quotas; it may have both components and quotas; it may or may not require footnotes; etc. This means that granular customs rule implementations can be challenging and error-prone.

   - TaMaTo partially addresses this issue through the use of ``measure creation patterns``.
 These are essentially facades that ensure proper handling of null cases and support the use of duty expressions in order to avoid manual setup of individual measure components.
   - While patterns are certainly beneficial, they are not aware of policy regime context.
 Therefore, while patterns help ensure that data entries are *valid*, they can't guarantee that entries are *correct* (i.e. they reflect trade policies as intended).

-2. **Customs rules not aware of policy regime context.** Customs rules are often subject to trade policy regimes such as free trade agreements (FTA-s) or most favored nation (MFN) treatment.
+2. **Low-level tariff changes are not policy-friendly.** Customs rules are often subject to trade policy regimes such as free trade agreements (FTA-s) or most favored nation (MFN) treatment.
 Trade policies often span multiple commodities and multiple time periods.
 For example, staging rates in an FTA may define how the duty rate for a given range of commodities imported from the trade partner may decline gradually over the course of several years.
 This is one policy that needs to be reflected in multiple individual customs rules via individual measures, one for each combination of commodity and validity period.

   - Importantly, this is not a *bulk entry* issue.
 TaMaTo does provide utilities (e.g. a TARIC envelope importer and a configurable excel importer), which enable bulk load of a large number of data entries at a time.
 But the source files for bulk entry still need to outline customs rules one measure at a time, and they provide no meta context around the policy regime